mythagel/nc_tools/nc_backplot/index.md

 permalink: /nc_backplot/
 ---

-Provide a visual representation of the interpreted GCode provided on standard input.
+Provide a visual representation of the GCode provided on standard input.

-Optionally allows an .OFF model to be overlaid in the view window
+Optionally allows an .off format 3d model to be overlaid in the view window

 ```
 $ nc_backplot --help